-Medicines for Children information for parents and carers Ursodeoxycholic acid for cholestasis and sclerosing cholangitis
+Ursodeoxycholic acid for cholestasis and sclerosing cholangitis

 This leaflet is for parents and carers about how to use this medicine in children.
-Our information sometimes differs from that provided by the manufacturers, because their information is usually aimed at adults.
-Please read this leaflet carefully.
+Our information may differ from that provided by the manufacturers, because their information usually relates to adults.
+Read this leaflet carefully.
 Keep it somewhere safe so that you can read it again.